r-spatialecology/shar/paper.md

 # Summary

-Analysing species-habitat associations is one tool to study the importance of abiotic processes in shaping the spatial distribution of ecological objects.
+Studying species-habitat associations is one tool to reveal the importance of abiotic processes in shaping the spatial distribution of ecological objects.
-Even though the `R` programming language offers many packages for spatial point pattern analysis in general, currently there is no comprehensive package specifically designed to analyse species-habitat associations.
+Even though the `R` programming language offers many packages for spatial point pattern analysis, currently there is no comprehensive package specifically designed to analyze species-habitat associations.
-The `shar` package is build on widely used `R` packages for spatial analyses and provides an easy and straightforward way to analyse species-habitat associations.
+The `shar` package builds on widely used `R` packages for spatial analyses and provides an easy and straightforward way to uncover species-habitat associations.

 # Statement of need

-Species-habitat associations are a result of certain species being specialised to certain abiotic conditions [@Tilman1993] and typically result in a clustering of these species at suitable habitats [@Harms2001; @Comita2007].
+Species-habitat associations are a result of certain species being specialized to certain abiotic conditions [@Tilman1993] and typically result in a clustering of these species at suitable habitats [@Harms2001; @Comita2007].
-Thus, analysing species-habitat associations can help to understand the importance of abiotic processes shaping the spatial species distribution [@Garzon-Lopez2014].
+Thus, analyzing species-habitat associations can help to understand the importance of abiotic processes shaping the spatial distribution of species [@Garzon-Lopez2014].
-However, since also biotic processes (e.g., competition, limited dispersal) can lead to a clustering of species, analyses of species-habitat associations need to control for potential biotic processes because they result in a violation of the independence assumption of statistical tests such as the $\chi^2$ test [@Plotkin2000].
+However, since biotic processes (e.g., competition, limited dispersal) can also lead to a clustering of species, analyses of species-habitat associations need to control for potential biotic processes because they result in a violation of the independence assumption of statistical tests such as the $\chi^2$ test [@Plotkin2000].

-Ecologists use the spatial distribution of study objects to conclude the underlying ecological processes that shaped the distribution and many studies using for example individual tree locations can be found in the literature [@Velazquez2016].
+Ecologists use the spatial distribution of ecological objects to infer the underlying processes that shaped their distribution.
+For example, many studies use individual tree locations to infer the processes that determined their distribution [@Velazquez2016].
 A spatial point pattern contains the locations of all objects in a study area and assumes that the object locations can be described by points [@Wiegand2014].
 The `spatstat` package [@Baddeley2015] allows ecologists to access many methods of spatial point pattern analysis, such as summary functions and null model simulations.
-However, even though many ecological studies analysing species-habitat associations can be found in the literature [@John2007; @Garzon-Lopez2014; @Guo2016; @Yang2016; @Du2017; @Furniss2017], `spatstat` does not allow to analysis species-habitat associations without larger programming efforts by the users.
+However, even though many ecological studies on species-habitat associations can be found in the literature [@John2007; @Garzon-Lopez2014; @Guo2016; @Yang2016; @Du2017; @Furniss2017], `spatstat` cannot be used to reveal species-habitat associations without larger programming efforts by the users.

-Thus, the `shar` package was developed to provide an "out-of-the-box" tool set to analyse species-habitat associations of spatial point patterns.
+Thus, the `shar` package was developed to provide a tool set to analyze species-habitat associations of spatial point patterns.
-In order to make the package as accessible for as many people as possible, it builds on two of the most common used `R` packages to analyse spatial data, namely the `spatstat` and `raster` packages [@Hijmans2019].
+In order to make the package as accessible for as many people as possible, it builds on two of the most commonly used `R` packages for spatial data, namely the `spatstat` and `raster` packages [@Hijmans2019].

 # Methodological background

-To analyse species-habitat associations, potential dependencies between the object locations and the environmental conditions need to be broken by randomizing the data as null model.
+To analyze species-habitat associations, potential dependencies between the object locations and the environmental conditions need to be broken by randomizing the data as null model.
-Within the field of spatial point pattern analysis, there are two related approaches to study species-habitat associations [@Plotkin2000; @Harms2001].
+Within the field of spatial point pattern analysis, there are two related approaches to break potential dependencies [@Plotkin2000; @Harms2001].
 Both require the spatial location of all objects, as well as raster data for environmental conditions.

-The first approach to simulate null model data randomizes the environmental data, while keeping the object locations stable.
+The first approach to simulate null model data, is to randomizes the environmental data, while keeping the object locations stable.
 This can be achieved by shifting the raster data around a torus ("Torus translation test") or using a random walk algorithm ("Randomized-habitats procedure") [@Harms2001].
-The second approach to simulate null model data randomizes the object locations, while keeping the environmental data stable.
+The second approach, is to randomizes the object locations, while keeping the environmental data stable.
 This can be achieved by fitting point process models to the object locations ("gamma test") [@Plotkin2000] or using a simulated annealing approach ("pattern reconstruction") [@Kirkpatrick1983].

 The two approaches differ in how they randomize the null model data, but both control for potential biotic processes by preserving the spatial structure of the data [@Plotkin2000; @Wiegand2014] and result in similar results.
-Finally, species-habitat associations are present if species can be found more often in certain habitats in the data than expected compared to the randomized null model data [@Plotkin2000; @Harms2001].
+Finally, species-habitat associations are present if species are found in certain habitats in the data  more often than expected compared to the randomized null model data [@Plotkin2000; @Harms2001].

 # How to use the package

-Analysing species-habitat associations is straightforward with the `shar` package.
+Analyzing species-habitat associations is straightforward with the `shar` package.
-Only two objects are needed to analyse species-habitat associations, namely a `raster` object with discrete habitat classes and a `spatstat` object with all object locations within the study area.
+Only two objects are needed to quantify species-habitat associations, namely a `raster` object with discrete habitat classes and a `spatstat` object that includes all object locations within the study area.

-To randomize the environmental data either `translate_raster()` or `randomize_raster` can be used.
+To randomize the environmental data, either `translate_raster()` or `randomize_raster` can be used.
 For the former, the number of randomizations of the null model data is automatically determined by the number of rows and columns of the `raster` object.
 For the later, the number of randomizations must be specified using the `r_random` argument.